|Address||Av. de Luis Aragones, 4, Madrid, Spain|

 La Peineta boasts enough seating capacity to host over 67, 000 supporters.
 At the same time, it follows the latest construction trends.
-For this reason, the stadium will host the upcoming 2019 UEFA Champions League Final among the other epic matches.
+For this reason, the stadium hosted the 2019 UEFA Champions League Final among the other epic matches.

-As for the average price, the stats during seasons 2017-2018 reveal the following rates depending on the part of the pitch:
+As for the average price, the stats reveal the following rates, depending on the tribune:

 You should note that the price might change especially for some major Games like Copa Del Rey finals or Champions League final legs and playoffs.

-- Ibis Madrid Calle Alcalá – located in the north area of Madrid, the hotel is only 6 km from the downtown.
+- Ibis Madrid Calle Alcalá – located in the north area of Madrid, the hotel is only 3 miles from the downtown.
 It is also not far from the La Peineta stadium.
 It is certainly a great place to stay if you are interested not only in football but also in places of interest and endless sightseeing opportunities.
-A family room for 1 child and two adults cost from $60 per night.
+A family room for 1 child and two adults cost from £48 per night.

 - Ibis Budget Madrid Calle Alcalá – it is the last but not the least hotel on our list.
 Give a warm welcome to the cheapest offer near Wanda Metropolitano stadium.
-You can take the bus #28 that will take you right to the arena or walk to the city center located about 5 km from the hotel.
-For only $50 per night, you get a spacious double room with free Wi-Fi and many tourists attractions nearby.
+You can take the bus #28 that will take you right to the arena or walk to the city center located about 3 miles from the hotel.
+For only £40 per night, you get a spacious double room with free Wi-Fi and many tourists attractions nearby.